Sign up for the upcoming Virtual Info Session on January 16 to learn more about the degree.

 Information on accreditation and state authorization is available on the website for the Office of the Provost.

-The University of Pennsylvania values diversity and seeks talented students, faculty and staff from diverse backgrounds.
-The University of Pennsylvania does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status in the administration of its admissions, financial aid, educational or athletic programs, or other University-administered programs or in its employment practices.
-Questions or complaints regarding this policy should be directed to the
+The University of Pennsylvania values diversity and seeks talented students, faculty, and staff from diverse backgrounds.
+The University of Pennsylvania does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status, or any other legally protected class status in the administration of its admissions, financial aid, educational or athletic programs, or other University-administered programs or in its employment practices.
+Questions or complaints regarding this policy should be directed to:

 Executive Director of the Office of Affirmative Action and Equal Opportunity Programs